-After a four year hiatus, SHINE was re-launched in 2014, with a focus on health promotion and education.
+After a four year hiatus, SHINE was re-launched in 2014, with a focus on health promotion, harm reduction and education.
 Our mission is four-fold:

 - To collaborate with underserved youth, community agencies and the University of Alberta to address the broader social determinants of health through interdisciplinary teams.

 - To create a youth-friendly environment that is free from judgment and bias, in which health education and care is offered at multiple, accessible service sites and through outreach programming;